-The Times News-Express reports that a man on pre-trial release struck a man on horseback near Santa Rosa and then fled the scene.
+The Press Democrat reports that a man on pre-trial release struck a man on horseback near Santa Rosa and then fled the scene.

 Santa Rosa authorities told reporters that the crash happened early on Sunday, December 12, 2021, in the 3700 block of Old Redwood Highway.

 The victim, a man with a group of other riders mounted on horseback and nearly 100 participants on foot, was in the area taking part in a march for the Virgin of Guadalupe heading from West Santa Rosa toward Windsor when the incident occurred.